marianobarrios/dregex/README.md

 ---------------

 * [RE2](https://github.com/google/re2) is an efficient (linear) C++ library that implements a subset of Perl features, writen by Russ Cox.
 The author has written a [set of articles](http://swtch.com/~rsc/regexp/regexp1.html) explaining the problem.
-* [TRE](https://github.com/laurikari/tre/) is an efficient C library and command-line tool that implements POSIX-compliant and approximate (fuzzy) regex matching.
+* [TRE](https://github.com/laurikari/tre/) is an efficient C library and command-line tool that implements POSIX-compliant and approximate (fuzzy) regex matching, using "tagged DFA".
 It is written by Ville Laurikari.
 * [Plan 9 grep](http://swtch.com/usr/local/plan9/src/cmd/grep/) is an efficient DFA implementation that supports egrep syntax.
 It was written by Ken Thompson.
+* [regex-tdfa](https://github.com/ChrisKuklewicz/regex-tdfa) is a "tagged DFA" implementation written in Haskell by Chris Kuklewicz.